marvinbuss/mlflow-on-azure/README.md

 8. Once the execution of the script finishes you can check the deployed resources in the [Azure Portal](https://portal.azure.com).
 Open `Resource Groups` and click on the resource group with the name of the variable `RG_NAME`.
 The resource group should include the following resources: Azure App Service, Azure App Service Plan, Azure Container Registry and an Azure Storage Account.
 9. Open `https://<WEB_APP_NAME>.azurewebsites.net` (Insert value of your variable `WEB_APP_NAME` in the URL) and check whether your service works as expected.

-## 4.2 Deprecated: Enabling CI/CD Manually
+## 4.2 Optional: Enable CI/CD
-NOTE: Due to a bug in a previous version of Azure CLI, this could not be automated.
-As a result of an update, this can be fully automated and is already included in `deploy.sh` (line 141 to 145).
-Just for completeness these steps will explain you how you can achieve this manually:
+NOTE: Due to a bug in Azure CLI, this cannot be automated, yet.
+The command is already included in `deploy.sh` (line 141 to 145) but commented out:

 1. Open the [Azure Portal](https://portal.azure.com) and navigate to your resource group with the name of the variable `RG_NAME`.
 2. Click on your Web APP, which should have the name of the variable `WEB_APP_NAME`.
 3. Follow the steps in this tutorial to enable CI/CD: https://docs.microsoft.com/en-us/azure/app-service/containers/app-service-linux-ci-cd#enable-continuous-deployment-with-acr

-## 4.3 Deprecated: Enable AAD Integration Manually
+## 4.3 Optional: Enable AAD Integration Manually
-This step is also fully automated in `deploy.sh` (line 201 to 221).
-Just for completeness these steps will explain you how you can achieve this manually:

 1. Open the [Azure Portal](https://portal.azure.com) and navigate to your resource group with the name of the variable `RG_NAME`.
 2. Click on your Web APP, which should have the name of the variable `WEB_APP_NAME`.
 3. Follow the steps in this tutorial to enable AAD Integration: https://docs.microsoft.com/en-us/azure/app-service/configure-authentication-provider-aad